 When the Government Allowed Airlines to Carry Mail Again They Also Started Heavily Regulating Prices and Schedules

-Accidents and deaths followed the Air Force takeover of air mail, and contracts were finally returned to the private sector.
+Accidents and deaths followed the Air Corps takeover of air mail, and contracts were finally returned to the private sector.
 None of the executives involved earlier could run airlines obtaining postal contracts and so leadership was jettisoned from the airlines.

 None of the incumbent carriers were permitted to carry mail, so airlines changed their names – for instance Eastern Air Transport turned into Eastern Air Lines and Northwest Airways renamed itself Northwest Airlines.
 In fact all the major carriers who participated in the spoils conference received their old routes back under new contracts except United — which was apparently one of the only ones innocent of collusion — and its holding company which also controlled Boeing, Pratt & Whitney, Sikorsky and more were broken apart.
 Bill Boeing retired in his early 50s.

 The Civil Aeronautics Act in the late 1930s created a new independent Civil Aeroenautics Authority (two years later with some responsibilities split into a precursor of the FAA, it was renamed the Civil Aeronautics Board).
 It was given the power to regulate airfares and decide which airlines served what routes.